Wendy James: Number One and Racine 2

-I Came Here To Blow Minds
+I Came Here to Blow Minds

-A new album, entitled I Came Here to Blow Minds, was recorded in Paris in 2009 and mixed in Australia later that year. anf digitally released on 19 October 2010.
-One track from the album had already been made available for download on RCRD LBL since May 2009.
+A new album, entitled I Came Here to Blow Minds, was recorded in Paris in 2009 and mixed in Australia later that year.
+It was digitally released on 19 October 2010.
+One track from the album had already been made available for download on RCRD LBL in May 2009.

 The Price of the Ticket

-All songs on the album The Price of the Ticket were written co-written by James with James Williamson of The Stooges with the exception of two cover tracks,.
-These covers include songs originally by Bob Dylan and Fred "Sonic" Smith, known for his work with MC5 and Sonic's Rendezvous Band.
+All songs on the album The Price of the Ticket were written co-written by James with James Williamson of The Stooges, with the exception of two cover tracks.
+These include songs originally by Bob Dylan and Fred "Sonic" Smith, known for his work with MC5 and Sonic's Rendezvous Band.
 The album was recorded in New York City, with Ivan Julian (Richard Hell & The Voidoids) serving as engineer.

 The core recording sessions featured live performances by Lenny Kaye, Glen Matlock, and James Sclavunos.
 Following the initial sessions, James relocated to Fantasy Studios in Berkeley, California, to complete the mixing process with engineer Jesse Nichols.
 Album artwork was photographed and designed by fashion designer Kym Ellery, a longtime collaborator of James.
-The album hit number 15 in the UK Official Vinyl Album Chart and 13 on the Official Independent Album Chart.
+The album hit number 15 on the UK Official Vinyl Album Chart and 13 on the Official Independent Album Chart.

 Queen High Straight

 In October 2019, James was touring as 'the Wendy James Band' in support of the Psychedelic Furs, promoting a new album, Queen High Straight.
-The album appeared in the UK indie chart at number 16.
+The album appeared on the UK indie chart at number 16.
 The album's tour included a support slot with The Psychedelic Furs around the UK, and then a 32 date comprehensive tour of the UK.
 Recorded and mixed in the UK, the album was mastered in New York.
 It was released in 2020 on the Wendy James Label.